voxpupuli/puppet-nfs/REFERENCE.md

 Data type: `Boolean`

-Boolean.
-If set to <tt>true</tt>, this module will use nfs version 4 for exporting and mounting nfs resources.
+If set to `true`, this module will use NFS version 4 for exporting and mounting NFS resources.

 Default value: `false`